'The Stranger': meet the cast of Netflix’s new binge-worthy mystery-thriller

 Serving, for the most part, as Johanna’s best friend, Heidi owns a small, cutesy-looking café in town.
 But as the series progresses, even she is drawn into the peculiar happenings that dog much of the cast.

 What they say: “This is [my first drama role].
 I have thought about [doing drama before], but nobody else has you see, that’s the problem!
 It came up at the right time and it was too good to be true really.
 I was watching [the first episode] like this *covers eyes*: ‘Have I gone yet?!
 No!’
 It was a learning curve.
 It’s different, I suppose.
-But filming is filming, whether you’re doing a comedy or a drama.”
+But filming is filming, whether you’re doing a comedy or a drama.” – Jennifer Saunders

 Doug Tripp